enjoy-digital/litex/doc/usnative_bios.md

 and required capability bits must be present.
 Unsupported required capabilities, missing identity CSRs and unsupported training geometry reject compilation.
-Invalid array bounds, duplicate resource indices or a runtime identity mismatch reject initialization with error 22, retain software ownership and assert reset.
+Invalid array bounds, duplicate resource indices or a runtime identity mismatch reject initialization with a printed error 22 and direct DFII control value zero.
+This selects software ownership with DFI RESET_N low and denies DMA.
+No PHY control or training-status CSR is read or written after identity rejection, because its layout is untrusted; error 22 is not written to a PHY status CSR.
+For the supported PHY, DFI RESET_N low drives the external reset pin low.
+An incompatible PHY cannot be assumed to implement those same pin semantics.
 DMA admission is not granted after failure.

 Mapping portability does not widen the current calibration algorithm: this